 While this one can be done with an ordinary two-wheel drive vehicle, the route is definitely far from ordinary.
 A hundred kilometres south of Darwin, you’ll reach the gorgeous Litchfield National Park.
 With more waterfalls than you can handle, a ton of different bush walks, and a unique (and odd) type of termite mound, you could spend weeks in the park.

 Continuing south you’ll get a true taste of the Outback, with roads stretching far into the horizon.
 But don’t worry, you won’t get bored; those suicidal kangaroos will keep you on your toes as you cruise to the red hot centre of Australia.
 Be sure to stop in at Alice Springs on your way to Uluru – yes, the famous giant red rock – to check out some traditional Aboriginal art as well as the stunning views you won’t catch anywhere else on earth.
 You’ll find a few great hostels in Alice Springs as well.
 A great route to choose for an Australia road trip!

 4. Great Ocean Road – Victoria

-The Great Ocean Road is widely mooted as the “greatest” amongst the epic Australian road trips.
+The Great Ocean Road is widely mooted as the “greatest” amongst the epic Australian road trips, and one of the best road trips in Victoria.
 For all those in love with the ocean, this road is an absolute must.
 Gliding along from every surfer’s paradises to massive plunging cliffs, the road is nothing short of spectacular.

 Starting 275 km west of Melbourne, you’ll find the world-famous Twelve Apostles, where huge rock stacks rise from the waves.
 Love surfing (or the movie Point Break)?
 Get to Bells Beach, the setting of the last scene of the film, as well as Rip Curl’s surfing competition.

 Be sure to stop in at some of the villages along the road as well; from Victorian-era buildings to small fishing communities, there are some great destinations along the Great Ocean Road.

 5. The Greater Blue Mountains Drive – New South Wales